Chgv99/random-picker/README.md

 `python main.py <directory> [bulk-size]`

+The `directory` must be enclosed in quotes.

-The bulk size parameter is just the number of files to be opened at once.
+The `bulk-size` parameter is just the number of files to be opened at once.
 It is optional.

 ---
 <p align="center">